Okay, I've been obsessed with these candles when I saw Caitlin's from DIY with Caitlin's live. I had to make them myself!

 Here is the fun part!
 Mix together your silicone pack.
 I got mine off of Amazon for less than $30.
 Be sure to mix these two parts at the same time until they turn a shade of purple.

-On an angle, put the mixture into your box.
+On an angle, pour the mixture into your box.
 Start pouring on an angle to avoid any air bubbles.

 After waiting about 6 hours for your mold to dry, begin peeling off your cardboard.